aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 - Please report any issues and optimization suggestions regarding the development workflow via [Github discussions board](https://github.com/aristanetworks/avd/discussions).

 !!! note
-    This guide doesn't got into details on how to install common development tooling as this differs from operating system to operating system.
+    This guide doesn't go into details on how to install common development tooling as this differs from operating system to operating system.

 ## Development environments